 Yes, it sure was.

-Uh it took about 30 minutes to repair.
+It took about 30 minutes to repair.

 It was a very minor leak.

-Uh the open records requests show that the state farm personnel were not understanding why the Fulton County election personnel were delaying the start.
+Open records requests show that the state farm personnel were not understanding why the Fulton County election personnel were delaying the start.

 They actually delayed the start of the count from 7 a.m. to 11 a.m.

-And as we know from the tape that was released yesterday, that was the time frame that they used to wheel those ballots in and put them underneath the table.
+And as we know from the tape that was released yesterday, that was the timeframe that they used to wheel those ballots in and put them underneath the table.

-Now, those ballot containers are, you know, substantially similar, I think, to other ballot containers, but the fact that they were segregated away under that table, uh, under a tablecloth, and then not brought out until later when the observers are gone and the Fox Five media reporter is not in the room, uh, is extremely disturbing.
+But the fact that they were segregated away under that table, under a tablecloth, and then not brought out until later when the observers are gone and the Fox 5 media reporter is not in the room is extremely disturbing.

 You know, I just got to wonder here, you know, people watching this, you know, I can understand they get frustrated, but there is a way to monitor this.

-And even with whether you have an incompetent governor and secretary of state still can be done, but this the consequences are so significant in the in these two runoff races.
+And even whether you have an incompetent governor and secretary of state, it still can be done.

-It's just beyond beyond description, actually, significant.
+It's just beyond description, actually, significant.

 It's incredible.

-And and you know, it comes at a very tough time.
+And, you know, it comes at a very tough time.

-You've got COVID uh cases increasing in in Georgia.
+You've got COVID cases increasing in Georgia.

-You have Christmas time coming, you have holidays that people are supposed to take, and then the vote is on January 5th.
+You have holidays that people are supposed to take.

 It's a very difficult situation.

-And let me make one last point here, Sean.
+And let me make just one last point here, Sean.

-If they want to why wonder why people wonder about the integrity of this election, think about this.
+If they want to wonder why people wonder about the integrity of this election, think about this.

-Okay, so if that was the case, why would you quit at 10 30 in the evening?
+Okay, so if that was the case, why would you quit at 10.30 in the evening?

 Why would you not press on all night?